vermi4elli/Process_Manager_Simulator/README.md

 ![the end of the 1st process](images/2_3.png "the end of the 1st process")
 > The first process is ended in the same way, but later (the 2nd process had a lesser weight and it was in the more important queue than the 1st process).
 The final queue state would be the same, as in the first example: empty.
 ### The charts
-This graphic shows the dependency of the time of waiting of the processes to execute on the delay between new processes appear.
+This graphic shows the dependency of the time of waiting of the processes to execute (Y axis) on the delay between new processes appear (X axis).
 ![The graphic](images/graphic.jpg "The graphic")